mdaizovi/payments_bot/README.md

 ### Set up Bot Event:

 - You can use your first chat for your first event.
-Every time you create an event you will create a new chat for it, invie your bot to the chat, get the chat id, and name the google sheet aftr the chat.
+Every time you create an event you will create a new chat for it, invite your bot to the chat, get the chat id, and name the google sheet after the chat.
 You can use this first chat for your first event, and invite potential participants to it after you do the basic setup.

   - Basic Setup: